 RBW= Receiver Bandwidth (Hz).

 The maximum interference level, Imax, is derived using the rural noise levels for center frequencies of 8.5 MHz, 10.7 MHz, and 15 MHz.
 Maximum interference levels for the broadcasting service are listed in Table 11.
-Other incumbent maximum interference levels are shown in Tables 12, 13, and 14.
+Other incumbent services maximum interference levels are shown in Tables 12, 13, and 14.

 TABLE 11